The Alliance (The Office): Production

 Several of the lines and scenes from the episode were improvised or ad-libbed by the cast.
-Jenna Fischer named the party planning scene her favorite scene and called it "longest most horrible meeting of all time".
+Jenna Fischer named the party planning scene her favorite scene and called it the "longest most horrible meeting of all time".
 On the commentary track for the episode, Fischer revealed that the scene was almost entirely ad-libbed.
 At one point, Phyllis Smith, who portrays Phyllis Margaret Vance (née Lapin), made a joke that made every one on set laugh, forcing production to halt for almost 45 minutes.
 Dwight's "gun show" joke was written by Rainn Wilson.
 Larry Wilmore later called the "gun show" scene his favorite.
 Wilmore later said of ab-libs, "part of the fun in writing a show like this is trying to write lines that sound like ad-libs."
 Daniels also praised the episode's lines, saying, "when you know the acting is really good, it all sounds like it's been improvised."

 The scenes where Dwight climbs into a box almost did not make the episode.
-Mike Schur, who wrote the episode, feared that Dwight climbing into the box would not only make the episode "crazy broad," but also make the rest of the episode look boring by comparison.
+Mike Schur, who wrote the episode, feared that Dwight climbing into the box would not only make the episode "crazy broad", but also make the rest of the episode look boring by comparison.
 After shooting the scene, however, he described it as "the most natural thing in the world".
 Phil Shaw, the stunt man for The Office, did most of the work in the box.
 Schur described Dwight's emergence from the box as his "action hero" moment.
 Daniels likened the scene to the movie Alien.
+Editing the scene proved another hurdle, since the box had slightly shifted across the floor from take to take, making it difficult to piece together takes in a way that avoided obvious inconsistencies.